Abdullah12has/linux_installation_doc/README.md

 `repo1-retention-incr=30` means it will retain 30 incremental backups.
 Since there is one everyday, we will have of everyday until there is a new full backup.

-I tried `sudo -u postgres pgbackrest --stanza=my_cluster --log-level-console=info stanza-create` to create the first backup.
+I tried `sudo -u postgres pgbackrest --stanza=my_cluster --log-level-console=info stanza-create` to create the Stanza.
 This command should work on both the machines.
 But it failed.

 I had some things I was hoping that wouldn't cause a problem but my guess was that they're causing this error.